nataliejtang/DH150-Natalie-Tang/Assignment08/README.md

 # Low-fidelity prototype (wireflow, assignment06)
-The purpose of this low-fidelity prototype is to test how different features on the website flow together while also testing the site's overall functionality.
-Based on my research in previous assignments, I have chosen three different design problems to fix: the search bar, headings & layouts, and a recently viewed function. [... read more >>](https://github.com/nataliejtang/DH150-Natalie-Tang/blob/master/Assignment-6.md)
+The low-fidelity prototype allowed me to test how different features on the website will flow together while also testing the site's overall functionality.
+I focused on the three tasks that I mentioned previously that will allow users to easily find coronavirus updates as well as general educational resources.  [... read more >>](https://github.com/nataliejtang/DH150-Natalie-Tang/blob/master/Assignment-6.md)

 Summary and link to the sketches (may contains the multiple versions and evaluation history)

 # High-fidelity prototype (functional/interactive prototype, assignment08)
-The following is an interactive, high-fidelity prototype of the U.S. Department of Education website.
-This prototype was created and developed on Figma.
-The prototype focuses on three features that are based on the (slightly adjusted)personas of Mikayla Beck, Rosa Torres, and Kristina Lee (refer to Assignment 5). [... read more >>](https://github.com/nataliejtang/DH150-Natalie-Tang/blob/master/Assignment-7.md)
+Following the creation of my low-fidelity prototype, I developed an interactive, high-fidelity prototype of the U.S. Department of Education website.
+I created and developed this prototype on Figma.
+I realized that my low-fidelity prototype did not nearly go into enough detail about how I wanted the site to function.
+As a result, my high-fidelity prototype looks much different than my wireframes and wireflow.
+This helped me envision what the end product would look like and would allow me to test the effectiveness of the prototype among users. [... read more >>](https://github.com/nataliejtang/DH150-Natalie-Tang/blob/master/Assignment-7.md)

 ![wireflow overview](overview.png)

-# Optional evaluation and revision history

-Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 # Pitch video